 1.5 Please do not supply any other person’s personal data to us, unless we prompt you to do so.

 2.1 We may disclose your personal data to any member of our group of companies.
-This means any company with in Independent Group Ltd Your Personal Data will only be disclosed insofar as reasonably necessary for the purposes, and on the legal basis, set out in this policy.
+This means any company with in CET Structures Ltd. Your Personal Data will only be disclosed insofar as reasonably necessary for the purposes, and on the legal basis, set out in this policy.

 2.3 On occasion we include links to third parties on this website

 3.1 We do not currently transfer or store your Personal Data outside the European Economic Area.

 3.2 In operating our website, it may become necessary to transfer data that we collect from you to locations outside of the EEA for processing and storing.
 Should such transfers become necessary,

 3.3 Unfortunately the sending of information via the internet is not totally secure and on occasion such information can be intercepted.
 We cannot guarantee the security of data that you choose to send us electronically, sending such information is entirely at your own risk.